nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 **`--use_subdirectories` : use subdirectories flag**
 > if present and searching Nesta's website, search various subdirectories in turn (see `subdirectories` variable)

-*Google Programmable Search limits*: Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
+*Google Programmable Search credentials and limits*: Users will need Google Programmable search credentials to use `web_search` mode and add the `GOOGLE_SEARCH_API_KEY` and `GOOGLE_SEARCH_ID` variables to their `.env` file.
+Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
 Furthermore, if more than 100 searches a day are required, a billing account will need to be set up.
 See [this Google webpage](https://developers.google.com/custom-search/v1/overview#:~:text=Custom%20Search%20JSON%20API%20provides,to%2010k%20queries%20per%20day.) for more details.

 *arguments only relevant to `given_urls` and `from_drive` mode*